JPaoloMaloles/Tftraitors/README.md

 Then, paste the following anywhere, with your_key being the riot_key you receive from the [Riot Games API](https://developer.riotgames.com/) after logging in:
 <pre><code> export RIOT_API_KEY='[your_key]'
 </code></pre>
+Environment variables are only loaded up when the terminal app is first booted up, thus in order to use the changes made to environment variables you must either quit and reopen terminal or use the following code on your existing terminal windows to refresh them:
+<pre><code> source ~/.zshrc
+</code></pre>

 <h1> Currently Features:</h1>
 <ul>